 Operators should monitor their critical network assets, which are those network elements that are essential to the operation and performance of public telecommunications networks.
 These must be protected from internal and external threats.
-Threats are potential harms that can originate either internally or externally to the public telecommunications networks to compromise its services, performance or sensitive information stored or generated by the public telecommunications network.
-Devices and platforms are those components that are connected to the public telecommunications networks to perform any management or control function or provide its services.
-These can be compromised by potential cyberthreats and therefore should be monitored by security information and event management systems so that any compromise can be detected either before, during or after a cyber-attack.
+Threats are potential harms, that can originate either internally or externally, to public telecommunications networks to compromise their services or performance or the sensitive information they store or generate.
+Devices and platforms are those components that are connected to the public telecommunications networks to perform any management or control function or provide their services.
+These can be compromised by potential cyber threats and should therefore be monitored by security information and event management systems, so that any compromise can be detected either before, during or after a cyberattack.